-Besides injuries, loss of income is perhaps the single most common type of loss that people suffer as a result of an accident.
+Besides injuries, loss of earnings is perhaps the single most common type of loss that people suffer as a result of an accident.
 All kinds of injury can force you to take time off work whilst you recover from them.
 This means loss of earnings is a very common loss to include as part of a personal injury claim.

 In most cases, loss of earnings claims are relatively small.
 When only a short period of time has been spent away from work, the amount of income lost is unlikely to be high.
 On occasions, however, a loss of earnings claim can be much more significant.
 In the most serious cases, your claim may not just be for losses that you have already incurred, but for losses which are ongoing, and which you will continue to suffer in the future as well.

 Regardless of the size of your claim, it is important to consider how you can work out, and prove, your losses from the outset.

 It is important to remember that a claim for lost earnings will be for your lost ‘take-home’ pay only.
 This is the amount you would receive normally, after any tax and National Insurance etc, has been deducted.
 This is referred to as your ‘net earnings’.

 Your income with all of those normal deductions still included is your ‘gross earnings’.
 You can only claim lost net earnings as part of a compensation claim.
 This is because, even if the accident hadn’t happened, your income would have been reduced by the normal deductions.
 If you were to receive compensation based on your gross earnings, you would be effectively making a profit from your inability to work.